DiklaGel/VDJ_pipeline/README.md

 ##### Main process:
 In order to reduce the noise and running time, we need to drop out unwanted reads:
 - First: filter by read2 (by kmers):
-     1. Filter reads by their cell and UMI barcode (15-mers) frequencies: reads with 15-mer frequency less than f (0.96 ?) percentile are excluded.
+     1. Filter reads by their cell and UMI barcode (15-mers) frequencies: reads with 15-mer frequency less than f (=0.96 ?) percentile are excluded.
      2. Mapping of unmapped cell barcodes to wells by cell barcode similiarity of 2 and umi barcode similarity of 1
-     2. Filter reads by UMI barcode similarity:  eads with similar (hamming distance <= 2) UMI sequences but different cell barcodes are excluded in a way that keeps only the abundant reads
+     3. Filter reads by UMI barcode similarity:
-     .
-For each cell, the sequences were also filtered by their hyper variable region abundance (positions 80-130 in the sequence).
-For each cell, fasta file was produced while each read represents a unique sequence with its frequency is written in the name of the read.
+        3.1.
+For each UMI barcode, define its consensus UMI: the most abundant UMI with hamming distance <= 2 3.2.
+For each consensus UMI: keep only kmers from the most abundant well (kmers with less abundant cell barcodes are excluded)
 - Second: filter by read1 (by the gene sequence)
-    1. For each cell, the sequences are also filtered by their hyper variable region abundance (positions 80-130 in the sequence)
+    1. For each consensus UMI (AKA molecule), create a consensus sequence of the reads (*so far I have not been able to write this phase in a cost-effective way)/peek the most abundant sequence
+    2. For each cell, create a Fasta file with one sequence (the consensus sequence) for each molecule (the consensus UMI)

-    2. After unwanted genes are excluded, fasta file for each individual cell is created and gelSeq cell mode is called for each fasta file
+After a fasta file for each individual cell is created, we run GelSeq separately for each cell.

 ##### Usage
     gelSeq.py plate [-h] [--ncores <CORES>] [--config_file <CONFIG_FILE>]